duktig-solutions/Duktig-microservice-php/documentation/development/middleware.md

 ## Next Steps

-For a practical tutorial on creating middleware, see the **Middleware Tutorial** section in the documentation.
+For a practical, step-by-step guide, see the [Middleware Tutorial](../tutorials/middleware.md)